cycool29/cycool29.github.io/index.md

 While ago, I got my first Raspberry Pi.
 Like most of the Linux users (specifically, Raspberry Pi users) transferring from Windows, I am getting crazy with these questions:

-> How to install emoji font on my pi??
+> How to install emoji font on my pi?

 > Why Discord is not supporting ARM architecture?